galuque/datomic-jmx-metrics/README.md

 (This is not recommended for production environments, see [JMX Monitoring and Management](https://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html) for more information)

+### Example project

+In the "monitoring" branch of the [datomic-compose](https://github.com/galuque/datomic-compose/tree/monitoring) project you can find an example of how to use this library to monitor a Datomic system using prometheus and grafana.

 ## Development

 Run the project's tests: